 - How conductors and leaders can help their groups to develop a sense of cohesiveness and team spirit, and encourage everyone involved to give and respond to feedback in an effective and co-operative way.

-OFA has created the Conductors for Change online learning programme for conductors of instrumental groups who need support in the above areas, which is available to Making Music members at a discount.
+OFA has created the Conductors for Change online learning programme for conductors of instrumental groups who need support in the above areas.
 The course draws on the experiences of music leaders and teachers who work in or out of school, with young or leisure-time musicians.

 Conductors of instrumental groups can access support and advice in a format that’s available 24/7, no matter where in the UK they are.